About us

 Factual — we stick to data and facts, instead of giving a range of opinions on a topic.

-Neutral — we avoid subjectivity, value judgements or emotional characteristics.
+Neutral — we avoid subjectivity, value judgments or emotional characteristics.

 Accessible — we use direct, simple language and grammar, giving definitions and context.

-Curated — we carefully pick our topics and package the essential info into a smooth read.
+Less is more — we carefully select our topics and package essential info into a smooth read.

-If you want to find out more about our writing style, or even to contribute to our work, you can check out a version of our Style Guide that discusses our approach in greater detail.
+If you want to find out more about our writing style, or even contribute to our work, you can check out a version of our Style Guide.

 Q: Who are you?